 Some gold CD-Rs suggest that they can offer data storage for to 300 years.
 Unfortunately there is no way to tell if this will be the case, and the future obsolescence of optical drives means they still should not be relied upon for long-term data storage.

 The DTS 5.1 Music Disc was a Compact Disc format offering surround sound audio, usually in the 5.1 configuration.
-The discs conformed to Red Book standard, so could be played in a standard CD player, but without the use of a DTS decoder all that would be heard is white noise.
+The discs would play in a standard Compact Disc player, but without the use of a DTS decoder all that would be heard is white noise.
 The potential confusion between DTS 5.1 Music Discs and standard Compact Discs meant some retailers were reluctant to stock them.
 There is some compression applied to the audio, so sound quality is arguably slightly lower than a standard CD.

 Formats such as DVD-Audio and Super Audio CD, launched a few years later, could also offer surround sound and meant an end to the DTS 5.1 Music Disc, though several hundred titles were released on the format.